 You can also zoom in on recorded footage, meaning you need less cameras to cover bigger areas.
 IP systems also provide better facial recognition, as the information is recorded in higher detail enabling better zoom in on detail.
 Pictures from a 1.3 megapixel camera will be nearly four times the quality of the best analogue camera.

 Wired Vs. Wireless Connection

 There are two main types of connections for CCTV cameras to the monitor or recording device, they consist of either a fixed cable or a wireless connection.

 Fixed Cable Connection

-Fixed cable connection means that your camera will be physically connected to your monitor or recording device via a cable.
-Usually coaxial cables are used, most of the time they are similar to your normal home TV cables.
+Fixed cable connection means that your camera will be physically connected to your monitor or recording device via a co-axial cable, most of the time they are similar to your normal home TV cables.

 Most wireless CCTV cameras use the 5.8 Gigahertz frequencies to transmit their video images to a monitor or DVR (digital video recorder).
 Usually, frequencies can be slightly changed to have more than one group of cameras in a specific space.
 Wireless CCTV cameras used at this frequency can easily transmit through most walls and obstacles; however each individual location will have its own operating limits.
 Most wireless CCTV cameras can send data to a range of about 1 KM, however many will more likely work well when transmitting less than 150 feet.
 A clear line of sight transmission will always work the best.